voxel/voxel-registry/README.md

 Property names can be anything, but the following conventions are known:

 * texture: textures for rendering voxels
-* hardness: required time to mine the block, used by [voxel-mine](https://github.com/deathcap/voxel-mine)
+* hardness: required time (seconds) to mine the block with no tool, used by [voxel-mine](https://github.com/deathcap/voxel-mine)
+* effectiveTool: tool class name which gives a speedup when mining, used by [voxel-mine](https://github.com/deathcap/voxel-mine)
 * itemDrop: name of item to drop when block is harvested, used by [voxel-harvest](https://github.com/deathcap/voxel-harvest)